You might get a laugh or two, but this show is more disjointed, and more foul, than the original.

 Even if audiences could somehow find a way to navigate Sabrina’s sympathetic depiction of witchcraft and its surrounding dark spirituality, the show’s problems hardly end there.

 The TV-14 series seems specifically designed to appeal to teens.
 It depicts teen sexuality and near nudity, including one episode that shows a teen orgy in which adolescents are depicted in their underwear.
+(There are also several same-sex couples and a transgender boy who make an appearance.)
 Sabrina is also surprisingly scary and quite bloody at times.
 I reviewed the first episode after watching Netflix’s far more adult The Haunting of Hill House.
 But nothing I’ve thus far seen in The Haunting exceeds a gruesome scene in that very first episode of Sabrina, when someone’s neck gets run through with a pair of scissors.
 Language can be pretty foul on this Netflix series, too, including s-words.

 Mainstream critics have praised The Chilling Adventures of Sabrina for being smart, scary and engaging—as well as socially progressive.
 But this witchy reboot’s many problems remain devilish indeed.